 Myth #1: You have to be an expert at Tableau to enter Iron Viz

 People of all abilities enter Iron Viz.
-You don’t need to a be Tableau Zen Master or to have been using Tableau for years.
+You don’t need to a be Tableau Zen Master, a long-time Tableau community member, or to have been using Tableau for years.

 Don’t believe me?

 Klaus Schulte won the European Iron Viz competition in 2018 after being a Tableau user for less than a year.